semantic-flow/sflo/documentation/concept.metadata.provenance.md

 # In my-dataset/_node-metadata-flow/_default/my-dataset_meta.trig
 @base <../2025-07-20_1430_00_v47/> .

-# Identical content to version snapshot - all URIs resolve to stable version
+# Identical content to snapshot - all URIs resolve to stable version
 # (same provenance content as above)
 ```